-I am pleased to present the Trustee's statement of governance, describing how the Trustee has governed the Money Purchase (MP) section of the Kingfisher Pension Scheme during the year end 31 March 2021 (the "Scheme year").
+I am pleased to present the Trustee's statement of governance, describing how the Trustee has governed the defined contribution (DC) Money Purchase (MP) section of the Kingfisher Pension Scheme during the year end 31 March 2022 (the "Scheme year").
 In doing so, we provide the various statutory disclosures required by the Occupational Pension Schemes (Scheme Administration) Regulations 1996 (as amended).